This update provides an overview of the Small-scale Renewable Energy Scheme (SRES) inspections program for solar batteries installed from 1 July 2025.

 System inspection findings by state

-• working with SAA to improve training including developing additional mandatory training modules based on non-compliance trends
+- in consultation with SAA, worked to improve training and develop additional mandatory training modules and other education materials based on non-compliance trends